dober-man/dober-man.github.io/big-ip/troubleshooting-as3-auth.md

 ---
 layout: default
-title: Troubeshooting AS3 Auth
+title: Troubleshooting AS3 Auth
 ---

 ### Troubleshooting OpenShift and BIG-IP AS3 Authentication Failure

-The error you're encountering suggests that the service account configured for your OpenShift deployment is not properly authenticated to access the AS3 endpoint on the BIG-IP system.
-Here are some troubleshooting steps you can take:
+A 401 Unauthorized error is typically due to an authentication configuration.
+Follow these steps to verify AS3 credentials are valid.

 #### 1. Check Service Account Permissions
 Ensure the service account you set up has the necessary permissions on the BIG-IP to access AS3.
 Specifically, check that the user associated with the service account has the `admin` role or any role with access to `/mgmt/shared/appsvcs/info`.